 What is a SaaS WMS?

-SaaS WMS is a cloud-based warehouse management system where the software provider is also in charge of maintaining the system.
+SaaS WMS is a cloud-based warehouse management system where the software provider is also in charge of maintaining the system, but provides full control and visibility for the merchant.

 What does a WMS do?